 Ads are certainly more eye-catching when embellished with grand swirls and shapes, pretty colours and flowery long-haired women, but how effective would they be now?
 It is possible Mucha’s poster style went out of fashion because they all looked too similar in theme.
 Originality is key in design but sometimes consistency can end up getting lost in the wave of new trends of the modern age.

-I will be doing another article about how ads in the form of posters, in magazines and newspapers have changed throughout the past century and onward.
-Modern advertising in physical media mostly consists of photography and vector graphics, correlating with the rise of technology, but “retro” methods of merchandising prove to be popular, whether it stems from nostalgia marketing or the trends popular with younger people, art and advertising from the past are just as relevant and deserving of a revisit today.
+Modern advertising in physical media mostly consists of photography and vector graphics, correlating with the rise of technology, but “retro” methods of merchandising prove to be popular.
+Whether it stems from nostalgia marketing or trends popular with younger people, art and advertising from the past are just as relevant and deserving of a revisit today.